 United Way of Hancock County and The Findlay-Hancock County Community Foundation are currently training facilitators and note takers as well as scheduling groups to participate in community conversations.
 This effort is a part of a community assessment process.
 The information gathered at the community conversations will be used to determine potential areas of focus for United Way of Hancock County and The Findlay-Hancock County Community Foundation.

 Community conversation facilitators will guide the small group conversations.
 Facilitators will be trained one-on-one or in small groups.
 Facilitators should be able to work with diverse groups, be comfortable with small groups of people in non-traditional locations and be able to create an open, nonjudgmental environment.
 Facilitators will be trained on the Hardwood Institute community conversation process.
 Initial community conversation questions will be provided to the facilitators.
 Meetings will be scheduled based on agreed upon times between the facilitator and the group.
 Conversations will last up to 90 minutes.
 Facilitators will be accompanied by note takers in order to allow the conversation to flow uninhibited.
-United Way or Community Foundation staff may also be in attendance; however their role is only to observe and gather information.
+United Way or Community Foundation staff may also be in attendance to facilitate or take notes.

 The goal is to hear from 1,000 Hancock County residents by late summer of 2017.
 City and county neighborhoods, county villages and rural residents are encouraged to host conversations.
 The last time community conversations were held was in 2014.